Holiday Safety

 CHRISTMAS TREE SAFETY TIPS!

 When picking out your tree, make sure you select a tree with fresh, green needles that do not fall off when touched.
 Before placing the tree in a stand, cut off 2″ from the bottom of the tree.
-To keep your tree fresh fill your stand with water and add water daily.
-Place your tree at least three feet away from any heat sources like candles, radiators, vents or fireplaces.
+To keep your tree fresh, fill your stand with water and add to it daily.
+Place your tree at least 3′ away from any heat sources like candles, radiators, vents, or fireplaces.
 Do not burn any candles near the tree.

 When decorating the tree, use light strings that are in good working order.
 Never use light strings that have worn or broken cords, or loose bulb connections.
 Read the manufacturer’s instructions for the number of light strands that can be safely connected together.